8BitGinger/GumshoeReact/README.md

 #### Graphics and Music:

-I generated the artwork and the music track from:
+I generated the bulk of the artwork and the music track from:
 [AI Test Kitchen](https://aitestkitchen.withgoogle.com/)

 _except_ for the Characters and Buildings in the Story Teller Page where I switched it up and used:
 [OpenArt](https://openart.ai/)

 It was actually quite easy and fun once I got a handle on some of the prompts.
-I was quite impressed with the results. _Of course it required many hours of photoshop to correct, edit, shade, and sepia-tone each image, but totally worth it!_
+I was quite impressed with the results. _Of course it required many hours of photoshop to correct, edit, shade, and sepia-tone each image to be more cohesive to the overall project, but totally worth it!_

-Gumshoe Neon City logos and matching Page Logos were designed by me with assets from [pngTree](https://pngtree.com/)
+Gumshoe Neon City logos and all other graphics were designed by me!

 Intro screen re-mixed on: [Spline](https://spline.design/)